steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Drag-Group.md

 #### Description

-Callback for the drag source when the drag operation starts.
+Callback for the source of the drag operation when the operation starts.
 The text in ``draginfo`` is taken from the corresponding property of the control.

 #### Arguments